This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Ibuprofen or acetaminophen: These medicines are given to decrease your child's pain and fever.
 They can be bought without a doctor's order.
 Ask how much medicine is safe to give your child, and how often to give it.

 - Blood tests may show if your child's infection is getting better or worse.

 - An x-ray, ultrasound, CT, or MRI may show if the infection has spread.
 Your child may be given contrast liquid to help the infection show up better in the pictures.
 Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.
 Do not let your child enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if your child has any metal in or on his body.

 - Abscess drainage may be needed to help clean out the infection.

 - Debridement is a procedure used to cut away damaged, dead, or infected tissue to help the wounds heal.

+If your child's cellulitis is severe, he or she may be hospitalized.
 Your child's skin may swell and separate from the tissue and bone beneath it.
-He may have severe swelling in his arms or legs.
-He may develop meningitis (inflammation of the brain's protective covering) or septic arthritis (joint infection).
-His kidneys may become inflamed.
-Blood clots may form in nearby blood vessels.
-His lymph system may become damaged and increase his risk for more cellulitis infections.
+Your child may have severe swelling in his or her arms or legs.
+Your child's lymph system may become damaged and increase his or her risk for more cellulitis infections.
 Your child's skin and nearby tissues may die and start to peel.
-His infection may spread to his bones, blood, kidneys, and heart.
+Your child's infection may spread to his or her bone, blood, kidneys, and heart.
 This can be life-threatening.